antoniobrandaodesign/ab_boilerplate/README.md

     - Real-time interaction syncronization between all connected devices
     - Easily call tasks to create either Development and Production builds
     - JavaScript
-        - Source maps (automatically absent in production tasks)
-        - Is compressed and obfuscated in production tasks
+        - Compressed and obfuscated in production tasks
+        - Readable in development tasks
-        - Is readable in production tasks
+        - Source maps in development tasks
     - CSS
         - Compressed in production tasks
         - Readable in development tasks
         - Autoprefixer (down to IE7)
+        - (SOON) Source maps in development tasks
     - HTML
         - Predefined structure for basic building blocks
         - Compressed in production tasks